Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-I know most of you are going to be looking for a recipe to use up all that leftover roasted turkey or smoked turkey after Thanksgiving.
-Definitely give this easy turkey soup a try!
-It’s very filling and also pretty healthy too.
+If you need a recipe to use up all that leftover roasted turkey or smoked turkey after Thanksgiving, definitely give this easy turkey soup a try!

-If you love chicken noodle soup, you will love this leftover turkey soup too.
-We love to add the noodles to bulk up the soup a little, but you can easily omit them if you want to keep it low carb.
+If you love chicken noodle soup, you will love this leftover turkey soup, too.
+We love to add the noodles, but you can easily omit them or use rice, similar to this chicken and rice soup!

 Why This Recipe Works

-• One pot.
-Everything cooks in just one pot (including the noodles), making clean up super easy and quick.
+• Easy to make.
+Everything cooks in just one pot, making clean up super easy and quick.
+Done is less than 1 hour.

-• Comforting.
-Much like chicken and rice soup or pot pie soup, the savory flavor and hearty texture make this leftover turkey soup the ultimate comfort meal!
+• Comfort food.
+Like chicken pot pie soup, the savory flavor and hearty texture make this leftover turkey soup the ultimate comfort meal!

 Recipe Ingredients

-Made with a simple mix of veggies, noodles, seasonings and leftover turkey, this soup recipe is packed to the brim with all of the best flavors and textures!
+Made with a simple mix of veggies, noodles, seasonings and leftover turkey, this soup recipe is both hearty and comforting!

 Turkey soup ingredients on a marble counter.